biotorrents/gazelle/README.md

 The app logic, config, and Git repo lies outside the web root for enhanced security.
 An ongoing project involves modernizing the app based on Laravel's excellent tools.

+## Decent debugging

+Bio Gazelle seeks to be easy and fun to develop.
+We're collecting the old debug class monstrosity into a nice little bar.
+There's also no more `DEBUG_MODE` or random permissions.
+There's just a dev mode that spits everything out, and a prod mode that doesn't.

 ## Minor changes

 - Database crypto bumped up to AES-256